 Carefully detailed structural intervention in one of the City’s most iconic modern buildings.

-The opening of the new bakery was celebrated by baking a 1.2m high gherkin cake.
+The opening of the new bakery was celebrated with the baking of a 1.2-metre-high Gherkin cake.